 Beyond that, will we finally see more of Starfield?
 Bethesda's entirely new space-faring RPG has been kept largely under wraps so far.
 Same goes for The Elder Scrolls 6, which we are—at Todd's direction—being very, very patient for.

-Consciously odd indie game publisher Devolver Digital is no stranger to pre-recorded press conferences either.
+Consciously odd indie game publisher Devolver Digital is no stranger to pre-recorded press conferences.
 You'll know the publisher for the wild meta-stories of its past E3 announcements.
 Shortly after the news of E3's cancellation, Devolver tweeted that it's "bummed" but is planning "a livestream Devolver Direct / press conference and possibly more."
-We don't know yet what they're planning to show off, but you can always expect Devolver to have something strange up its sleeve.

 Bad luck for Warner Bros.
 Apparently the studio was planning to host its first E3 press conference in 2020.
 We don't know what the Bros are planning now, but it would be surprising if the studio doesn't find a way to share plans online.
-Apparently it was planning to announce two games this year: a Harry Potter game and Batman game.
+Rumor has it that it was planning to announce two games this year: a Harry Potter game and Batman game.
 More than likely we'll still find out what those are in some fashion.

 We don't cover Nintendo Switch games around here but we sure do like playing them after work.
 We've got the Nintendo Direct details here so that you don't have to go looking for them elsewhere.
 If nothing else, the increasing number of games with crossplay between PC and Switch players, along with recent cloud save compatibility between Steam and Switch for certain games, means we could get some hardware-y news about how your Switch and gaming PC will continue living happily ever after together.